-Whether they’re steamed, boiled, blanched or, baked, cooked green beans are okay to give to your dog as long as they are plain with no added flavours.
+Whether they’re steamed, boiled, blanched or, baked, cooked green beans are okay to give to your dog as long as they are plain with no added flavors.

 Can dogs eat canned green beans?

 Despite canned green beans being convenient and cost-effective, beware of added ingredients.
-Many canned vegetables have a high sodium content or contain other flavours that won’t be good for your dog.
+Many canned vegetables have a high sodium content or contain other flavors that won’t be good for your dog.

 Green beans and digestion

-With such a nutritional pedigree you might be tempted to load your dog’s plate with green beans.
-But all that fibre can have unpleasant side effects.
+With such a nutritional pedigree, you might be tempted to load your dog’s plate with green beans.
+But all that fiber can have unpleasant side effects.

-If you’re new to feeding your dog green beans, don’t overdo it.
+If you want to feed your dog green beans, don’t overdo it.
 Start with a few and monitor your dog for any adverse reactions.

 Can dogs eat raw green beans?

-Fed as a treat or mixed in with your dog’s regular food these little powerhouses of nutrition will keep your dog happy and feeling full.
+Fed as a treat or mixed in with your dog’s regular food, these little powerhouses of nutrition have many health benefits and will keep your dog happy and feeling full.